Learn / Guides / Feedback guide

 But with recordings alone, you don't know why a user behaved a certain way.
 You can’t reach through the screen and say, "Hey, why aren’t you clicking the CTA we put right there?"

-Hotjar lets you connect website feedback responses with associated recordings for an extra layer of depth into your user insights.
+That’s where feedback tools come in to provide context to user behavior.
+Conveniently, Hotjar lets you connect website feedback and survey responses with associated recordings for an extra layer of depth into your user insights.
 When you get a feedback response, jump to the relevant recording to see which actions the user took before they left feedback.

-With user feedback tools complementing your analysis and showing the motivation behind an action, you stay on top of what matters most: the user experience, and the reasons behind your users’ behavior.
+With user feedback tools complementing your UX research and analysis, you’ll uncover the motivations behind actions and stay on top of what matters most: the user experience, and the reasons behind your users’ behavior.

 Get right to the bottom of your users’ needs

-Keen to start incorporating user feedback into your own optimizations?
-Check out Hotjar Feedback to tap into the customers behind the data, and gather valuable insights into the user experience.
+Ready to start incorporating user feedback into your optimizations?
+Check out Hotjar’s feedback tools to tap into the customers behind the data and gather valuable insights into the user experience.